MileHacker Logo

 Pre-trip Coordination

-• Pre-book accommodations, private vans/buses, and guides/tours to make sure it's free.
+• Pre-book accommodations, private vans/buses, and tour guides/tours to be certain it's free.

 • Delegate tasks: Designate individuals to manage logistics, finances, or communication.